A study of the Led Zeppelin film and album The Song Remains The Same

 Is that drum solo at the end of Dazed for real?
 I've heard a number of people express the opinion that it must have been speeded up, but this is of course nonsense.
 It does look almost unbelievable but closer examination confirms that Bonzo's actions match the soundtrack, which has certainly not been speeded up.
 The overhead view probably adds to the effect of lightning speed, but the main reason why this looks so incredible is John Henry Bonham, who should never be underestimated.

 Is the synchronisation any better on the new DVD?
-To answer that, we really need to consider exactly what we mean when we speak of synchronisation problems, 'cause, you know, sometimes words have two meanings.
+To answer that, we really need to consider exactly what we mean when we speak of synchronisation problems, 'cause you know sometimes words have two meanings.
 One possible meaning is that the visuals and music are genuinely matched, but the timing is slightly off, and the visuals are a little behind or ahead of the music.
 I actually don't think that this type of synchronisation problem occurs to any great extent in the original film, so there were no real problems in this area that needed to be fixed on the new DVD.

 Another possible meaning of poor synchronisation is that the visuals simply do not match the music on the soundtrack.
 Problems of this nature certainly do occur in the original film, but the only way they could have been addressed properly would have been by starting from scratch with both the visuals and the music.
 As we know, the visuals had to remain exactly as they were, and if you've followed the analysis of the music closely, you'll know that, despite the many little editing and patching differences between the versions, for the vast majority of the time the same extracts of music from the same nights were used on the new DVD as in the original film.
 The inescapable outcome of this is that the synchronisation is much the same on the new DVD as in the original film, i.e., fine most of the time but occasionally infuriating or laughable, depending on your mood.
 The bit that always springs to my mind is in the quiet interlude following the central guitar solo in Since I've Been Loving You, where we hear the lovely, unusual, high-register figure from the 27th, but Pagey's left hand is a bus ride away from where it would need to be to play it.

-The new DVD is not perfect, but it is superior to the original DVD in every important respect: vastly improved sound quality, 5.1 Dolby Digital and DTS options as well as 2.0 Dolby Stereo, correct running speed and pitch on both PAL and NTSC versions and extra songs and other goodies in the bonus features.
+The new DVD is far from perfect, but it is superior to the original DVD in every important respect: vastly improved sound quality, 5.1 Dolby Digital and DTS options as well as 2.0 Dolby Stereo, correct running speed and pitch on both PAL and NTSC versions and extra songs and other goodies in the bonus features.
 But despite the many little differences in detail documented in the song-by-song analysis, the musical content in the main feature is essentially the same as it was in the original film.

 Although the dodgy editing and maddening cuts had never prevented me from loving the film and enjoying it countless times in cinemas, on VHS video and on DVD, I'd often thought how nice it would have been if the vastly superior music on the album could have been used in the film itself.
 I did wonder, when the news first broke that The Song Remains The Same was to be remastered, whether something along those lines would finally happen.
 Then, it was announced that the visuals could not be altered, and I knew immediately that this would not be possible.
 Fair enough - slightly disappointing, but no big deal.
 What had never occurred to me for a moment, even in my worst and weirdest nightmares, was that the exact opposite might happen, that the music from the film might be used on a new CD release!